Anchoring Bias: Why the First Number Wins

 Can you train yourself to be less susceptible to anchoring?

 Training specifically focused on generating independent estimates before seeing any anchor, and on considering extreme counterarguments rather than simply adjusting away from the anchor, shows some effect in research settings.
-Galinsky and Mussweiler (2001) found that 'consider the opposite' instructions, where participants were asked to think about reasons why the anchor value was incorrect, reduced (though did not eliminate) anchoring effects.
+Mussweiler, Strack, and Pfeiffer (2000) found that 'consider the opposite' instructions, where participants were asked to generate reasons why the anchor value was inappropriate, reduced (though did not eliminate) anchoring effects.
 The key insight is that simply being told about anchoring produces little benefit; the corrective must be structural: generate your own estimate before seeing the anchor, or explicitly construct a counterargument before adjusting.